palmamango/TechProject/methodology.md

-## Creating RDF Triples to Enrich the ArCo KG
+## Step 2: Creating RDF Triples to Enrich the ArCo KG

 ### 2.1 Assigning the Correct Class